Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 If left untreated, chronic inflammation in the thoracic spine can become degenerative, potentially causing irreversible deterioration of the spinal structures in this area.

-Beside muscle strain, various health condition can cause back problems.
+Note: Beside muscle strain, various health condition can cause back problems.
 Here is an article from the National Institute of Health (NIH) on medical conditions that cause back pain.

 Thoracic Spine: